roots/roots-example-project.com/trellis/README.md

 Trellis will configure a server with the following and more:

-* Ubuntu 14.04 Trusty LTS
+* Ubuntu 16.04 Xenial LTS
 * Nginx (with optional FastCGI micro-caching)
 * PHP 7.0
 * MariaDB (a drop-in MySQL replacement)